Mariners head into rare off day lamenting a loss thanks to bullpen collapse

 “Giving young guys opportunities in those spots are really, really valuable and they will learn from it and will benefit from it down the road,” manager Scott Servais said.
 “It was just a little painful tonight when you don’t get the W after I thought we were in control of that ballgame.”

-With a 4-2 lead going into the bottom of the eighth, Servais turned to Swanson, who has looked dominant in recent outings with a fastball touching 97 mph with riding movment and a high spin rate in his previous outing.
+With a 4-2 lead going into the bottom of the eighth, Servais turned to Swanson, who has looked dominant in his previous outing, firing fastballs that touched 97 mph with riding movement and a high spin rate.

-Days ago, Swanson, a former starter who averaged 93 mph with his fastball, talked about wanting to hit 98-99 mph with his fastball in his next outing.
+Days ago, Swanson, a former starter who averaged 93 mph with his fastball last season, talked about being able to consistently hit 98-99 mph with his fastball in his next outing.

-He did just that on multiple occasions.
-But there was little, if no, command of that fastball.
+He did just that on multiple occasions vs. the Rangers.
+But the idea of commanding the ball to certain areas of the strikezone faded and the control of actually throwing a strike dissipated.

-Swanson made Nick Solak look silly, striking him out to start the inning.
-But that was one of two outs he would record.
-He gave up a single to Derek Dietrich and a double to Elvis Andrus to start the problems.
-A wayward fastball hit pinch-hitter Todd Frazier to load the bases.
+The eighth became a nightmare for all involved, well, except the Rangers.

 It appeared Swanson got Jeff Mathis to hit a pop out to left.
-But Dylan Moore got a poor jump and the ball dropped in for a single that scored a run to cut the lead to 4-3.
+But Dylan Moore, who was playing very deep, got a late jump and the ball dropped in for a single that scored a run to cut the lead to 4-3.

+“He was playing deep and the ball just kind of landed in no-man’s land,” said Crawford, who was actually closer to making the play.

 Shin Soo Choo tied the game with a sac fly moments later.

-But Swanson couldn’t get the third out.
-He hit Isiah Kiner-Falefa with a pitch to reload the bases.
+Swanson couldn’t get the third out.
+He hit Isiah Kiner-Falefa with a pitch to reload the bases and end his outing that featured 23 pitches and 14 strikes.

+“These situations are really important for our guys to go through and learn how to handle it,” Servais said.
+“Erik Swanson had never been in that spot before — the eighth inning, trying to protect a two-run lead late and on the road.
+That’s when you find out.
+That’s how you learn, and he’ll be better for it next time.”

-Servais turned to Taylor Williamson, who has also been pitching well of late.
-Williams uncorked a wild pitch to score the go-ahead run and move the other two runners up a base.
+Servais turned to Taylor Williams, who has a team-high three saves and his pitched well in leverage.
+But Williams couldn’t fix the problems, he uncorked a wild pitch to score the go-ahead run and move the other two runners up a base.
 Willie Calhoun then singled to left field to score two more runs to make it 7-4.

 Taijuan Walker bounced back from a shortened outing, working six innings and allowing just one unearned runs on six hits with a walk and five strikeouts.